 We solve the dipolar Heisenberg model on square lattice using tensor network algorithms.
 Its phase diagram contains the Neel, stripe, spiral, and a quantum paramagnetic phase.
 Is it a spin liquid?
 Phys.
 Rev. Lett.
 119, 050401 (2017).

 We develop an analytical theory for interacting fermions on shaken square optical lattice.
 The Fermi surface and effective interaction pick up interesting momentum dependence.
 Phys.
 Rev. A 95, 063619 (2017).

 We construct a minimal model for Floquet topological matter in two dimensions, and surprise! all its edge modes are described by a single cosine function.
 Phys.
 Rev. B 94, 245128 (2016).

 To find the phase diagram of 2D dipolar Fermi gas, we trace the functional renormalization group flow of over 11 thousand running couplings (interaction vertices).
 The winners include an unsuspected, counterintuitive density wave phase.
 Phys.
 Rev. A 94, 033616 (2016).

 Periodic driving turns coupled Kitaev chains to a topological superconductor with chiral edge modes.
 Why and how?
 Zeitschrift fur Naturforschung A, 71(10), 883 (2016).

-We invent a new quantum spin model, dubbed the tripod model, to unify the three models.
+We propose a new quantum spin model, dubbed the tripod model, to unify the three models.
 Then we solve for its phase diagram using tensor networks.
 New J. Phys.
 18, 053040 (2016).